Imre Menyhay: Young years

-As a student, he earned his living from his teachers’ support, scholarships and work.
+As a student, he earned his living from his teachers’ support, scholarships, and work.
 He worked as an unskilled worker in the Hutera Brick Factory in Törökbálint, as a payroll clerk in the Tool and Machine Factory of Budapest, and as a cashier paying wins at the Horse Racing Track.
-On assignment by the TIT (Scientific Educational Society), he held lectures in plants in Budapest and surroundings.
+On assignment by the TIT (Scientific Educational Society), he held lectures in plants in Budapest and its surroundings.
 He returned to this historic Society half a century later, publishing several studies in the Society's journal called Valóság (Reality).

 During the late 1940s and early 1950s, he acted as the leader of the 1915 Astrik the Blessed Scout Team and clerk of the youth organization of the Catholic vicarage of Budafok Fourth District.
 He attended the demonstrations in support of Cardinal Mindszenty.
 He was monitored by the State Security Authority.

-During the school-year 1955/56, he taught in the Sopron High-School of Economics and benefiting from the support of the local council, he established the technical conditions and licensing for relaunching the Soproni Napló (Sopron Journal).
+During the school-year 1955/56, he taught in the Sopron High-School of Economics, and benefiting from the support of the local council, he established the technical conditions and licensing for relaunching the Soproni Napló (Sopron Journal).
 At that time, the press was controlled by the Communist Party.
 The Győr Party Committee excluded him from the editorial committee of the newspaper.
 He was included after the onset of the revolution.
 Because of this activity, he and the students and professors of the University of Sopron were forced to flee in 1956.
 He returned to Sopron – to the university – forty years later in 1996, from the Budapest University of Economic Sciences where he taught since 1991.